 Archaeological Research & Site Development

 Public Access Area - The public access area was opened at Original Humboldt in 2011 with seven storyboard panels that tell the story of the site by His Honour the Honorable Dr. Gordon L. Barnhart, Lieutenant Governor of Saskatchewan.
 This area continues to evolve to share the stories of the land.
 New storyboards have been added and changed, and a new plaque recognising the presence of the Governor General's Horse Guards has been added.

 Flag Ceremony - In 2012, members of the Governor General’s Horse Guards visited the Original Humboldt site.
 The Guards led a flag ceremony at the 1885 military area, where Lt.
 Colonel Denison stationed his regiment.
 The flag of the Governor General’s Horse Guards as well as the Union Jack were raised to mark the first time in 127 years that the Guards stood on the ground of their camp during the 1885 NorthWest Resistance.
 In 2017, representations of three bell tents were also added to the military area of the site.

 The Original Humboldt Committee contacted Western Heritage - an archaeological consulting firm based out of Saskatoon, to research the Original Humboldt land, through excavation and geophysics work.
 Excavations have focused on features identified during geophysical surveys and include the locations of the original telegraph station, the remains of fortifications, an officers' refuse pit and a large hearth feature.
 Geophysical studies have also shown extensive areas of cultural alterations to the landscape, which will be investigated in coming years.
 A high-resolution aerial map was completed in the summer of 2013 to aid with identifying cultural features.

 Recently, Aeryon Labs Inc. completed a sUAS (small unmanned aerial system) survey of the Original Humboldt site in conjunction with Western Heritage, producing highly detailed aerial maps of the site.
-Check out the amazing work done in the article on their blog.

 A variety of archaeological methods are used to determine specific locations of interest in which to excavate.
 Some of the methods used at Original Humboldt are surface surveys, ground penetrating radar, magnetic resistivity, magnetometry and contour mapping.
 Through the use of these methods we are beginning to gain insight into the extent of the historic features.